 Auditing students attend class informally.
-Instructors may or may not reqire auditors to take exams or actively participate in class assignments and projects, but regular attendance is expected.
-They do not receive academic credit for their attendance and participation, however courses that are successfully audited do appear with a grade of "X" on an official transcript.
+Instructors may or may not require auditors to take exams or actively participate in class assignments and projects, but regular attendance is expected.
+Students do not receive academic credit for their attendance and participation, however courses that are successfully audited do appear with a grade of "X" on an official transcript.
 Not all classes are available to audit.
 College of Business and Economics courses, online courses, off campus and remedial courses do not allow auditing.
+Additionally Service based programs such as Online MBA, DBA, Online MS and Continuing Education Internships are not eligible for auditing.
 Auditing for any other course is subject to instructor’s approval and space permitting.
 You can explore UW-Whitewater classes during a given term using the online course catalog.

 Guest auditors who are Wisconsin residents pay 30% of the normal per credit academic fee.
 Nonresidents pay 50% of the normal per credit academic fee.
 Tuition for auditors that are 60 years of age or older is waived.
-A fee of approximately $2.50 per unit (credit) will be assessed for required textbooks.
-Tuition for disabled auditors who are receiving Social Security Disability Insurance or Supplemental Income Program benefits will be waived, provided that verifiable documentation is attached to the audit registration form.
-Any special course fees other than the normal tuition (e.g., for field trips or special materials), will be charged regardless of the auditor’s age or disability status.
+Any special course fees other than the normal tuition (e.g., for field trips or special materials art supplies), will be charged regardless of the auditor’s age or disability status.

 Wait, there’s more!
-After you submit the Audit Registration Form to the Registrar’s Office, you will need to complete a few steps to get started with your class.
+After you submit online application for admission, you will need to complete a few steps to get started with your class.
 Please click below to continue with your next steps.